The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 The importance of managing people for the success of a project cannot be underestimated.
-This unit identifies the groups and individuals whose appropriate involvement in a project is important for its success, and considers the ways in which their contribution might be maximised.
+This free course, Managing projects through people, identifies the groups and individuals whose appropriate involvement in a project is important for its success, and considers the ways in which their contribution might be maximised.

 - Current section: Introduction